 It is anticipated that it will take at least until 2024 to conduct the preclinical work, develop state-of-the-art technologies to support efficient manufacturing of VSV-based vaccine stockpiles, complete product testing, and conduct the clinical studies needed for product approvals.

 The strategic activities of LEAP4WA will enhance the in-country capacity of existing trial sites in endemic countries to conduct clinical trials for vaccines against Lassa fever and other emerging infectious diseases toward controlling future outbreaks.
 In parallel, the study will strengthen the north-south partnerships among researchers through well-aligned R&D capacity developments.
-In support of cultivating the next generation of scientific leadership in the region, LEAP4WA will also host up to 12 post-graduate students under the mentorship of the consortium’s leadership.
+In support of cultivating the next generation of scientific leadership in the region, LEAP4WA also hosts five master students under the mentorship of the consortium’s leadership.

 LEAP4WA takes a careful and informed approach to community engagement to ensure that the study avoids any potential for social harm such as discrimination, gender-based violence and stigma to study participants, especially those most vulnerable, including adolescent women and young girls.
 This approach to community engagement will ensure that the communities who seek to benefit from this research are accessible and, with careful outreach initiatives, will be willing to participate in potentially lifesaving scientific research.